Silvio Berlusconi prostitution trial

-Silvio Berlusconi, then the Prime Minister of Italy, was accused and initially formally convicted of paying 17-year-old Moroccan Karima El Mahroug, also known by the stage name Ruby Rubacuori (Italian for "Ruby the Heartstealer"), for sexual services between February and May 2010 when she was under the age of 18; he was found not guilty on appeal.
-He was found not guilty on appeal also, formerly convicted of malfeasance in office (concussione) by arranging to have El Mahroug released from police detention during an incident in which she was briefly held on claims of theft.
+Silvio Berlusconi, then the Prime Minister of Italy, was accused and initially convicted of paying 17-year-old Moroccan Karima El Mahroug, also known by the stage name Ruby Rubacuori (Italian for "Ruby the Heartstealer"), for sexual services between February and May 2010 when she was under the age of 18; he was found not guilty on appeal.
+He was also found not guilty on appeal after having been formerly convicted of malfeasance in office (concussione) by arranging to have El Mahroug released from police detention during an incident in which she was briefly held on claims of theft.
 On 24 June 2013, the Court of First Instance sentenced Berlusconi to seven years in prison, and banned him from public office for life.
 Berlusconi appealed the sentence, and on 18 July 2014, an appeals court overturned Berlusconi's conviction, thus making him once again eligible to hold elected office.

 Theft arrest of El Mahroug

-On 27 May 2010, El Mahroug was arrested by the police in Milan after being accused of the theft of €3000.
+On 27 May 2010, El Mahroug was arrested by the police in Milan after being accused of the theft of €3,000.
 Since she was not carrying any legal or identification documents, the officers took her to the local police headquarters to identify her and for questioning.
-Since she was a minor under eighteen, a judge ordered the police to direct her to a shelter for juvenile offenders.

-After a couple of hours, while she was being questioned, Berlusconi, who was at the time in Paris, called the head of the police in Milan and pressured for her release, claiming the girl was the niece of then-Egyptian President Hosni Mubarak and that in order to avoid a diplomatic crisis, she was to be brought to the custody of Nicole Minetti.
+After a couple of hours, while she was being questioned, Berlusconi, who was at the time in Paris, called the head of the police in Milan and pressured for her release, claiming the girl was the niece of then-Egyptian President Hosni Mubarak and that in order to avoid a diplomatic crisis, she was to be released into the custody of Nicole Minetti.
 Minetti was known for previous associations with Berlusconi, having danced for Colorado Cafe, a show on one of Berlusconi's TV channels, and on Scorie, an Italian version of Candid Camera.
 In November 2009 she became a dental hygienist, and shortly afterward treated Berlusconi for two broken teeth and facial injuries after he was attacked with a marble statue at a political rally.
 In February 2010, she was selected as one of the candidates representing Berlusconi's The People of Freedom party, despite her lack of any political experience, and was seated on the Regional Council of Lombardy the following month.

 Following repeated telephone calls by Berlusconi to the police authorities, El Mahroug was eventually released and entrusted to Minetti's care.
 The Guardian reported that according to a series of media reports in October 2010, Berlusconi had met El Mahroug, then 17, through Minetti.
 Mahroug insisted that she had not slept with the then-74-year-old prime minister.
 She told Italian newspapers that she merely attended dinner at his mansion near Milan.
-El Mahroug said she sat next to Berlusconi, who later took her upstairs and gave her an envelope containing €7000.
+El Mahroug said she sat next to Berlusconi, who later took her upstairs and gave her an envelope containing €7,000.
 She said he also gave her jewelry.